Rasmuskilp/time_task_management/README.md

 Timeboxing concept :
 Do certain things at a certain time and at no other Time sometimes however you need to be flexible
+Use online apps/sites to help you manage your time/tasks